-Recommendation 3 - Colorado must identify systemic ways to improve the educational pipeline.
+Recommendation 3: Quality Colorado must identify systemic ways to improve the educational pipeline.

-- We need to better prepare students for college level work when they arrive at college.
+- We need to better prepare students for college-level work when they arrive at college.
 To do that, we need to start earlier in their education to get them on a path toward college.
-We also need to support the best approaches to remedial education in higher education as many students will still need that support out of high school.
+We also need to support the best approaches to remedial education in higher education, as many students will still need that support out of high school.
 In addition, we need to serve many adult learners who may be entering college long after high school to obtain new skills or a certificate or degree later in life.

 - Specifically, we recommend that we:

 - · Focus on college earlier.

 - Increase alignment and collaboration across P-20 education and workforce systems.

 - · Expand effective remediation efforts.

 - · Use common data and assessments.

 - · Address capacity to meet demands.

-Recommendation 4 - The governance of higher education should be structured to allow for the advancement of state priorities.
+Recommendation 4: Accountability The governance of higher education should be structured to allow for the advancement of state priorities.

 - We need to keep and improve upon our integrated, tiered system of higher education, which has different admission criteria for students entering institutions at each tier.
-To govern this system, we need to implement a more effective governance approach that better balances institutional needs with statewide needs.
-We need an effective oversight body with the responsibility to develop and direct policy to reach statewide goals and the ability to hold the system accountable for implementing these policies successfully. - · Specifically, we recommend that we: - Maintain current governance structure pending review within 18 months. - Enhance responsibility and authority of the CCHE. - Review governance and institutional missions. - · Implement performance funding. - Require consultation with the CCHE in appointment of Executive Director of the CDHE.
+To govern this system, we need to implement more effective oversight that better balances institutional needs with statewide needs.
+We need an effective state agency with the responsibility to develop and direct policy to reach statewide goals and the ability to hold the system accountable for implementing these policies successfully. - · Specifically, we recommend that we: - Maintain the current governance structure. - Enhance responsibility and authority of the CCHE. - Review governance and institutional missions within 18 months. - Implement performance funding when at least restorative funding is achieved. - Require consultation with the CCHE in the appointment of the Executive Director of the CDHE.